lordmulder/mhash-384/README.md

 ## Extract Byte

-Internal routine to extract a specific byte from the current state:
+Auxiliary routine to extract a specific byte from the current state:

-    procedure _MHash384_GetByte
+    procedure MHash384_GetByte
       input:
         index: Byte
       output: